Murong Ke

-Murong Ke (慕容恪) (died 367 CE), courtesy name Xuangong (玄恭), formally Prince Huan of Taiyuan (太原桓王), was a famed general and statesman of the Xianbei-led Chinese Former Yan dynasty.
-He was the son of Murong Huang (Prince Wenming), and later served as the regent for his brother Murong Jun (Emperor Jingzhao)'s son Murong Wei (Emperor You).
+Murong Ke (慕容恪) (died 367 CE), courtesy name Xuangong (玄恭), posthumous name Prince Huan of Taiyuan (太原桓王), was a general and statesman of the Xianbei-led Chinese Former Yan dynasty.
+He was a son of Murong Huang (Prince Wenming), and later served as the regent for his brother Murong Jun (Emperor Jingzhao)'s son Murong Wei (Emperor You).

 Early life

 Murong Ke was Murong Huang's fourth son, by his concubine Consort Gao.
 In the Book of Jin, Murong Ke was described as over 2.1 metres tall and had an imposing look when he was just 15 years old.
 In his youth, he became known for his deep-thinking and tolerance of others, but was not viewed highly by his father because his father did not favor his mother.
 Only after he turned 14, when his father began to be impressed by the strategies that he had, was he given important responsibilities.
 Sometime before 345, he was given the important defense post of Liaodong (遼東, in modern Liaoyang, Liaoning) with the responsibility of defending the eastern border against Goguryeo.
 In 345, he was sent by Murong Huang to launch an attack on Goguryeo, and the attack was successful.
 In 346, formally under the command of his brother, the heir apparent Murong Jun, but with him in actual command, he attacked Buyeo (Fuyu (夫餘) in Chinese), capturing its capital and its king Hyeon of Buyeo (玄王).

 In 348, Murong Huang neared death, and he told Murong Jun that he should rely on his brother Murong Ke if he wanted to accomplish great things.
 He died soon thereafter and was succeeded by Murong Jun, who made Murong Ke one of his major generals.